Mechanical-Advantage/AdvantageScope/docs/tabs/ODOMETRY.md

 The odometry tab shows a 2D visualization of the robot overlayed on a map of the field.
 It can also show extra data like vision targeting status and reference poses.
 The timeline shows when the robot is enabled and can be used to navigate through the log data.

 > Note: To view the odometry visualization alongside other tabs, click the "Add Window" icon just below the navigation/playback controls.
+To hide the controls at the bottom of the window, click the eye icon.

 ![Overview of odometry tab](/docs/resources/odometry/odometry-1.png)

 ## Pose Data

+> Note: WPILib and AdvantageKit are planning to add struct & protobuf support before the 2024 season.
+This will allow for poses to be directly logged from robot code without converting to numeric arrays.
+More information about this feature will be available soon.

 To add a field with pose data, drag it from the sidebar to the box under "Poses" and use the drop down to select an object type.
 Multiple sets of objects can be added this way, and fields can be included multiple times.
 To remove a set of objects, right-click the field name under "Poses".